ekohilas/args-amazing-or-approaching/pycon-us-2024-lightning/slides.md

 ```
 <!-- .element: data-id="named" -->

-If you are convinced by named arguments, then there is a way to force using them,
+If you are convinced by keyword arguments, then there is a way to force using them,

 ------
 <!-- .element: data-auto-animate -->